Mountsorrel Through the Ages

 With the advent of the Industrial Revolution, a means of transporting coal, iron ore and other valuable heavy bulk goods between the factories, mines, kilns and forges was needed, as well as a means of delivery the final products to the rapidly growing cities and their growing demand.

-Locally quarried granite would have be brought down to the canal by horse drawn cart where it was loaded into the canal’s narrowboats.
+Initially to goal of the canal was to facilitate the moving of Derbyshire coal into Leicester (which it it did to such an extent that it soon became uneconomic to mine coal locally in significant amounts even for local use).
+Locally quarried granite was soon brought down to the canal by horse drawn cart where it was loaded into the canal’s narrowboats to take advantage of this new revenue stream.
+It is notable that quarry activity also dramatically increased at this time to meet the new demand that the canal traffic was generating, lime from Barrow also took advantage of this.
 As the main quarry at the time was Broad Hill, the route would have taken the carts down Watling Street, through Market Place to the canal’s dock on Main Street (now named Loughborough Road).

 The Waterside pub sits alongside the canal’s lock gates, this was called the Duke of York since its building in 1795 until Everards Brewery changed it in 1965.
 According to an advert for the pub when it was sold in 1869 it had “stabling for 12 horses, piggeries, with numerous offices, with garden and orchard”.